3 + 3 Accelerated Degree Program FAQ

 Q: How does the 3+3 Program work?

-A: Interested students must complete the required courses in their major within the first three years of being enrolled at Loyola.
+A: Interested students must complete the required courses in their major (including any adjunct courses) and their Loyola Core courses as well as any language requirements before they achieve senior status.
 The College in which the student is enrolled (i.e. College of Business, College of Arts and Sciences, etc.) must grant the student permission to participate in the 3+3 Program.
 Granting permission means that the student’s College will accept Loyola Law’s first-year coursework in lieu of elective requirements for graduation.
+In addition to the Application Requirements described above, candidates’ application materials must include written permission from their dean or departmental chairperson to participate in the 3+3 Program.

 Q: I’m not sure if law school is right for me.
 May I visit a class?